Coros PACE 2 Review

 - Being overly critical, Coros will never have a meaningful 3rd party app platform

-Coros has been on the sports watch scene for just over 2 years yet, in that short period, has established themselves as a serious challenger brand to the likes of Garmin, Suunto, Polar, as well as to the crossover smart/fitness brands like Amazfit and the watches that are ‘tied’ to same-branded smartphones, like Samsung.
+Coros has been on the sports watch scene for just over 2 years yet, in that short period, has established itself as a serious challenger brand to the likes of Garmin, Suunto, and Polar, as well as to the crossover smart/fitness brands like Amazfit and the watches that are ‘tied’ to same-branded smartphones, like Samsung.
 Coros watches (Vertix, Apex, Apex Pro, Pace 1) share the same basic firmware, although enabled features DO vary by model and some of the more expensive models have extra hardware abilities like SpO2 sensors.
 The Coros Vertix is very much the outdoors adventure model and the Coros Apex is aimed toward multisport.
 The Apex Pro has higher quality construction than the Apex, and the Coros Pace 1 & 2 are lightweight sports watches.
 All the current models now share a ‘crown’, as found on the Apple Watch.

 What sets Coros apart from every competitor, apart from Garmin, is the awesome battery life and the amount of on-watch features – more than you will find on a Polar or Suunto.